 Since his teens, Curtis has been composing music.
 Starting off primarily composing in the jazz idiom, he developed his passion as a composer by writing music for the Either Orchestra, an adventurous ten-piece big band that he was a member of when he was based in Boston (1986-1991).
 Since then, Curtis has composed a large body of works including a trove of big band music, a series of trombone quartets, a plethora of small group-based jazz pieces and varied chamber music including a suite for wind ensemble and a quintet for trumpet and strings.
 His music has also been recorded by other groups including the Either Orchestra, Chris Lightcap's Superette, Jerry Granelli and the TilT Brass Ensemble.
 Most recently, Curtis has been involved as an arranger in the Ghost Train Orchestra's "Music of Moondog" project, including arranging a piece for the Kronos Quartet.

 Curtis is currently on the faculty at LIU C.W.
-Post campus teaching jazz trombone and in the new MTEP program (Music Technology, Entrepreneurship and Production).
+Post campus teaching jazz trombone and various facets of music technology in the MTEP program (Music Technology, Entrepreneurship and Production).
 He also teaches at the Maine Jazz Camp in Farmington, Maine.